ms-iot/content/en-US/win10/ArduinoWiringProjectGuide.md

 ##Install the Microsoft IoT Templates!

-We've provided a Visual Studio extension which will automatically install a VS template for Arduino Wiring projects and other Microsoft IoT project types.
-Head [here](https://visualstudiogallery.msdn.microsoft.com/06507e74-41cf-47b2-b7fe-8a2624202d36) to download the extension from the Microsoft Gallery!
+We've provided a Visual Studio extension which will automatically install a VS template for the Arduino Wiring projects as well as other Microsoft IoT project types.
+Head over to [Windows IoT Core Project Templates extension page](https://visualstudiogallery.msdn.microsoft.com/55b357e1-a533-43ad-82a5-a88ac4b01dec) to download the extension from the Visual Studio Gallery!

 ##Create a new Project
 Open Visual Studio.
 Select File -> New Project -> Visual C++ -> Windows -> Windows IoT Core -> Arduino Wiring Application for Windows IoT Core